biocaddie/uiuc-biocaddie-pilot/README.md

 The model comparisons can be used to select the best model from the training data.
 Model parameter estimates must be determined from the LOOCV output.

+## PubMed Open Access data

-## Converting PubMed data to trectext
+# Converting PubMed data to trectext

 Download the PubMed oa_bulk datasets to ``/data/pubmed/oa_bulk``:
 * ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/non_comm_use.0-9A-B.txt.tar.gz